 I also contribute regularly to the wider media on ecological and entomological topics and have appeared on (amongst others) Radio 4's TODAY and Loose Ends shows, Blue Peter, First News, several 'Insect Eating' documentaries and on the pages of many popular and specialist magazines.
 An enthusiasm for scientific outreach leads me give talks in a wide variety of venues and circumstances.

-Tilly also contributes regularly to the wider media on ecological and entomological topics and has appeared on (amongst others) Radio 4's TODAY show, Blue Peter, several 'Insect Eating' documentaries and on the pages of many popular and specialist magazines.
-She has a PhD (2001) in the ecology of the aphid fauna of willow trees.
-After a post doctoral appointment in the Department of Environmental Science & Technology (DEST) of Imperial College, and a teaching appointment in the School of Biology at Leeds University, Tilly returned to Imperial College's Department of Biology in October 2003 where she taught until 2012.
-Whilst in the Biology department Tilly was the Deputy Senior Tutor and Womens' Tutor.
-She convened the second undergraduate year for Biology Degrees, several undergraduate modules and the created the popular MSc in Ecological Applications.
+After studying trees at Merrist Wood Agricultural College and a BSc in Ecology at the University of Sussex, my PhD (2001) was in the ecology of the aphid fauna of willow trees and gives me roots in applied entomology and crop pest biology.
+After post doctoral appointments in the Department of Environmental Science & Technology (DEST) of Imperial College and in the School of Biology at Leeds University, I returned to Imperial College's Life Sciences where I remained based until 2012.
+Whilst there I was the Senior Womens' Tutor, convened the second undergraduate year for Biology Degrees, several undergraduate modules and the created the popular MSc in Ecological Applications.